 If building prototypes and robots, crunching numbers, analyzing the ways of life, and all things tech interest you then the Science, Technology, Engineering and Mathematics (STEM) strand is the right fit for you!

 Through the STEM strand, students will get to learn the basics of STEM-related disciplines such as Calculus, Biology, Physics and Chemistry.
-Students will get an overview of the foundation of most STEM fields which basically deals with several branches of physical, Earth and life sciences, and pure and applied mathematics.
+Students will get an overview of the foundation of most STEM fields which basically deal with several branches of physical, Earth and life sciences, and pure and applied mathematics.

 What college courses or degree programs can I take after Senior High School?